AWS Snowball vs. Snowcone: Use Cases & an Alternative

 For example, MixHits Radio was able to massively reduce their troubleshooting time thanks to Resilio’s Central Management Console

 “We have gone from spending 15 hours on average per week troubleshooting conflicts in the prior solution to spending no time at all with Resilio.
-We configure jobs once in the Resilio Connect Management Console and never have to look at it again.”
+We configure jobs once in the Resilio Platform Management Console and never have to look at it again.”

 — Gary Hanna, CEO of Mixhits Radio